sagemath/sagewiki_to_gh-2022-10-10/days5/sched.md

 {{{
 Speaker: David Roe
 Title: p-adic Arithmetic in SAGE
+}}}
 Abstract: I will outline the current status of $p$-adic arithmetic in Sage.
 In particular, I will discuss the different types of $p$-adics in Sage, extensions of $\mathbf Q_p$, polynomials and matrices over such local fields and their rings of integers.
 I will outline a number of algorithms for treating precision in polynomial and matrix computations.
-Come with comments on what aspects of $p$-adic arithmetic are most needed for your own projects.}}}
+Come with comments on what aspects of $p$-adic arithmetic are most needed for your own projects.

 [http://wiki.sagemath.org/days5/sched?action=AttachFile&do=view&target=padic_arith.pdf Slides]

 AFTERNOON TALK (1-2)